-In 2017-2018 and 2018-2019, the number of Hartnell students transferring to four-year institutions continued to grow and exceed the institution-set standard for student transfer.
-In Fall 2020, while aiming for even greater numbers of transfers, Hartnell staff and faculty in the Career & Transfer Center developed a comprehensive online transfer education campaign.
+In 2017-18 and 2018-19, the number of Hartnell students transferring to four-year institutions continued to grow and exceed the institution-set standard for student transfer.
+In Fall 2020, Hartnell College developed a comprehensive online transfer education campaign.
 One key feature is a 24/7 course offered through Canvas, called "Apply for Transfer" that provides transfer guidance and information for students.
 QFE2.1 QFE2.2 QFE2.3 In its first year, over 300 students self-enrolled in this course.
-In 2021-2022 this course had over 500 active students.
+In 2021-22 this course had over 500 active students.

-Our Transfer & Career Center continues to expand electronic communication and maintains a robust "Transfer Resources" website.
-This webpage includes a "Transfer 101" informative video, developed in Fall 2020, explaining the transfer process and university application guides.
+Our Transfer and Career Center continues to maintain a robust "Transfer Resources" website page including a "Transfer 101" informative video, developed in fall 2020, explaining the transfer process and university application guides.
 QFE2.4 QFE2.5 In just over a year, the Transfer 101 video had over 1,000 views.
-Additionally, the Transfer & Career Center's Instagram page promotes transfer deadlines and support activities and has recorded 659 followers, who are students or families planning to pursue transfer from Hartnell.
+Additionally, the Transfer and Career Center's Instagram page promotes transfer deadlines and support activities and has recorded 659 followers, who are students or families planning to pursue transfer from Hartnell.
 QFE2.6

 One goal of the Chancellor's Office Vision for Success is to increase transfer by 35%.
-Hartnell College has continued to support this goal by growing the number of Associate Degree for Transfer (ADT) programs that guarantee admission into the CSU system.
-Consequently, we have increased the number of students graduating with an ADT.
-The number of ADTs offered at Hartnell has grown from six in 2014, to twenty-three in 2019, to twenty-eight in 2022.
-Of these, nineteen ADTs are now approved to be offered more than 50 percent online.
-In 2020-2021, Hartnell continued to improve on transfer-related metrics, conferring 752 ADTs and transferring 745 students to a CSU.
+Hartnell College has continued to support this goal by growing the number of Associate Degree for Transfer (ADT) programs that guarantee admission into the CSU.
+Consequently we have increased the number of students graduating with an ADT.
+The number of ADTs offered at Hartnell has grown from 6 in 2014, to 23 in 2019, to 28 in 2022.
+Of these, 19 ADTs are now approved to be offered more than 50% online.
+In 2020-21, Hartnell conferred 752 ADTs and 745 students transferred to a CSU.
 QFE2.7

-This effort to increase transfers has led to the College being recognized as a leading California community college (CCC) in the state, working with intentionality to support Latinx students through the ADT.
-Hartnell College was one of forty-four CCCs and fifteen CSUs that were awarded the "2021 Equity Champions for Excellence in Transfer for Latinx Students" by The Campaign for College Opportunity.
-We were also awarded the "2022 Equity Champion of Higher Education" for having at least 65 percent of Latinx associate-degree earners on the campus to earn an ADT.
+This effort has led to the College being recognized as a leading California community college (CCC) in the state, working with intentionality to support Latinx students through the ADT.
+Hartnell College was one of forty-four CCCs and 15 CSUs that were awarded the "2021 Equity Champions for Excellence in Transfer for Latinx Students" by The Campaign for College Opportunity.
+We were also awarded the "2022 Equity Champion of Higher Education" for having at least 65% of Latinx associate-degree earners on the campus to earn an ADT.
 QFE2.8